JCMexplains/writing-for-success-2023/textbook.md

 #### General Changes
 - Simplified language for developmental readers
+- Made style updates to agree with APA 7: "internet" for "Internet", "email" for "e-mail", etc. (see the APA *Publication Manual* p.
+162).
 - Updated broken links
 - Reformatted text in GitHub Flavored Markdown.
 See https://github.github.com/gfm/